siamweb/omise.js/README.md

 ### Example

-The following example shows how you to send the card data to Omise API and get a token back.
+The following example shows you how to send the card data to Omise API and get a token back.
 If card authorization passed, `response.card.security_code_check` will be `true`.
-If it's `false` you should ask used to check the card details.
+If it's `false` you should ask user to check the card details.
 The Token is in `response.id`, send this token to your backend for creating a charge using your secret key.

 ```js